Gachiakuta: Plot

-Gountess is a frail-looking young man that became extremely skinny as a result of the treatment he received from Mymo.
-His vital instrument is Connect, the necklace from the Watchman Series, with which he can imbue a random cord with his blood, create a choker, the main form of long-distance communication on the Ground.
+Rudo Surebrec lives with his foster father, Regto, in the slums of the Sphere.
+Regto took Rudo in after his biological father, a notorious serial killer, was thrown into the Pit.
+Rudo detests the upper class's wastefulness, as they frequently discard anything they deem to be trash, even new or unused items.
+To this end, he spends his days rummaging through dump sites to salvage and often sell such items.

+One day, after looking over the execution site, Rudo encounters a mysterious passerby before returning home to find Regto murdered.
+Apprehended at the scene, Rudo is immediately convicted of killing Regto, due to his status as a tribesman.
+Unable to escape his fate, Rudo swears revenge upon his accusers as he is dumped into the Pit.

+Upon awakening, Rudo finds himself disoriented in an endless landscape of trash.
+He is attacked by large creatures made of trash but is rescued by a man named Enjin, who explains to Rudo that he has fallen to the surface from the Sphere.
+After testing him and awakening his power as a Giver, Enjin invites Rudo to join the Cleaners, teams of Givers who use their Vital Instruments to battle the trash beasts.
+Rudo reluctantly accepts Enjin's offer, so long as it helps accomplish his ultimate goal.

 Production

-Urana credits experiences in her childhood as the main inspiration for Gachiakuta.
+Series creator Kei Urana credits experiences in her childhood as the main inspiration for Gachiakuta.
 The story's premise, where actions and feelings are imbued into personal belongings as "Anima", developed after Urana broke a belonging of her own as a child: "I had a pen that I really loved, and I broke it in two.
 Along with the sense of loss, I had a feeling like the pen was pleading with me".
 Urana's experience is reflected in Gachiakuta as the story focuses on many characters who explore strong, personal connections to Anima-imbued objects called "Vital Instruments", and in Rudo's case, even trash thrown away by others.
 The idea for these Vital Instruments also originated in Urana's youth from observing the hangers that came with her grandmother's dry cleaning, a testament to Gachiakutas themes about seeing value and potential in seemingly mundane and discarded things.

-Gachiakutas art style is due to illustrations by Urana, complimented by graffiti designs from Ando Hideyoshi.
+Gachiakutas art style is due to illustrations by Urana, complemented by graffiti designs from Ando Hideyoshi.
 Graffiti and street art provide not only avenues for expression, distinction, and safety for the story's characters, but also narrative significance for readers due to its use in storytelling.
 As for character design, Urana states that her process involved unexpected changes for Gachiakutas characters: "I create them to be decent people, but then I actually draw them and for some reason, they turn out to be freaky weirdos.
 I've given up, realizing that this is who they truly are".